The-Dillusioner/The-Dillusioner.github.io/index.md

 with inspiration from Originope and The Observer of time

 ### Additional Resources :
--Kiri Kiri Basara
+- Kiri Kiri Basara
--Committee of Zero
+- Committee of Zero
+- NS2C
--Originope's SCIADV Guide
+- Originope's SCIADV Guide
--Beyond the Gate
+- Beyond the Gate

 ---